nataliesstewart/nataliesstewart.github.io/_posts/2022-09-07-the-moduli-space-of-weaves.md

 * <a href="https://nataliesstewart.github.io/blog/chainmail-math/2022/09/15/level-2.html">The classification of weaves with 2 or fewer components:</a> there is a unique prime weave of 2 components.

-* <a href="https://nataliesstewart.github.io/blog/chainmail-math/2022/09/16/atoroidal-decomposition-for-weaves.html">On atoroidal decomposition:</a> every weave is canonically (in some sense) generated under Kinging and Möbiusing by an "atoroidal" weave.
+* <a href="https://nataliesstewart.github.io/blog/chainmail-math/2022/09/16/atoroidal-decomposition-for-weaves.html">On atoroidal decomposition:</a> every weave is canonically generated from the one ring by repeatedly replacing rings with atoroidal weaves, then possibly $$n$$-kinging or $$n$$-Möbiusing the rings.

 * An exhaustion via weave diagrams.